asmyio/asmyio/README.md

 - 🌱 I’m currently learning about blockchain tech
 - 👯 I’m looking to collaborate on IoT projects
 - 📫 How to reach me: I'm on LinkedIn https://www.linkedin.com/in/asmyio/
-- ⚡ Fun fact: I'm currently bored, looking for a job :D
+- ⚡ Fun fact: I'm always bored, therefore, I'm always learning :)